kelmryan/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ]   Create a new SSL certificate using AWS Certificate Manager (ACM).
 Install the ACM certificate on each instance.
 - [ ]  Create an Amazon S3 bucket.
 Migrate the SSL certificate to the S3 bucket.
 Configure the EC2 instances to reference the bucket for SSL termination.
 - [ ]  Create another EC2 instance as a proxy server.
 Migrate the SSL certificate to the new instance and configure it to direct connections to the existing EC2 instances.
-- [c]  Import the SSL certificate into AWS Certificate Manager (ACM).
+- [x]  Import the SSL certificate into AWS Certificate Manager (ACM).
 Create an Application Load Balancer with an HTTPS listener that uses the SSL certificate from ACM.
-(D)

 ### A web application must persist order data to Amazon S3 to support neat-real time processing.
 A solutions architect needs create an architecture that is both scalable and fault tolerant.Which solutions meet these requirements?
 (Choose two.)